a-lurker/a-lurker.github.io/docs/luup-engine.md

 - start time as a UNIX timestamp
 - end   time as a UNIX timestamp

-Returns a table, containing two nested tables, with the historical result as times and values. eg
+Returns a table, containing two nested tables, with the historical result as times and values.
+Note that the data "Historian" is part of this logic eg:

 ```lua
 local v2,t2 = luup.variable_get ("urn:upnp-org:serviceId:TemperatureSensor1","CurrentTemperature", 33, {os.time()-3600, os.time()})